-Payments from a pension lifetime annuity will end when you die unless you have selected specific death benefits, or you purchase a joint life annuity, and your partner outlives you.
+Payments from a pension lifetime annuity will end when you die unless you have selected specific death benefits.
+Or, you have a joint life annuity and your partner outlives you.
 Find out more in our guide ‘What happens to my annuity after I die?’.

 Are pension annuity payments taxable?

 Yes, annuity income payments are subject to income tax.
-If you purchase a pension annuity your annuity provider will normally deduct the tax based on your tax code before paying you the net income.
-Often the income is initially set up with an ‘emergency tax code’ so your first income payment may be lower before the correct tax code is used.
+If you buy a pension annuity your annuity provider will usually deduct the tax based on your tax code before paying you the net income.
+Often the income is set up with an ‘emergency tax code’ so your first income payment may be lower before the correct tax code is used.
 National Insurance contributions will not be taken from your annuity income.

 Why buy a pension annuity?

 A pension annuity may be right for you if you need, or would prefer, a guaranteed income in retirement.
 One of the main advantages of buying a pension lifetime annuity is that you will not outlive your money.
-Once you have bought a lifetime annuity it will provide you with a guaranteed income for the rest of your life, so you will have an income until you die.
+Once you have purchased a lifetime annuity it will provide you with a guaranteed income for the rest of your life.
+So, you will have an income until you die.

-Once purchased, your annuity rate will be fixed (unless you have chosen for it to increase in line with inflation, by a variable amount up to 5% or by a fixed amount up to 10%) and your annuity income will not normally be affected by changes to annuity rates or, unlike income from pension drawdown schemes, stock market volatility.
-However, buying a fixed annuity will mean that inflation will impact your purchasing power and you will not benefit from any increases in the stock market.
+Once purchased, your annuity rate will be fixed (unless you have chosen for it to increase).
+This means your annuity income will not be affected by changes to annuity rates or stock market volatility.
+But, buying a fixed annuity will mean that inflation will impact your purchasing power.
+You will also not benefit from any increases in the stock market.

 How can you compare current pension annuity rates?

-You can compare current pension annuity rates from all providers in the annuity open market including Aviva, Canada Life, JUST, Legal & General and Scottish Widows with our online comparison tool.
-This will allow you to see if you can get a higher income than you are offered by your current provider and adjust your options to see how they affect the annuity income you are offered.
-Simply enter your details once and compare annuity quotes now.
+You can compare current pension annuity rates from all providers in the open market with our comparison tool.
+This will allow you to see if you can get a higher income than you are offered by your current provider.
+You can also adjust your options to see how they affect the annuity income you are offered.
+Enter your details once and compare annuity quotes now.

 How can you buy a pension annuity?

-Once you have compared pension annuity rates and are ready to purchase an annuity simply login to your Annuity Ready account where your details have been stored to complete the purchase or contact our customer service team to obtain your application pack.
+Once you have compared pension annuity rates with Annuity Ready simply login to your online account to buy your annuity.
+Or you can contact our customer service team to request your application pack.
 Learn more about the process of buying an annuity in the guide ‘Buying an annuity: a step-by-step guide’ or get or retrieve quotes with Annuity Ready.